Haakon, Crown Prince of Norway: Activities

 From 25 November 2003 to 12 April 2004, Haakon was regent during the King's treatment for cancer and the subsequent convalescence period.
 Likewise, Haakon was regent from 29 March 2005 until the King had fully recovered from the heart surgery he underwent on 1 April.
 This period ended on 7 June.
+Haakon served as regent a third time during 2024 during the King's hospitalization due to an infection and pacemaker implantation surgery.

 In addition to his official duties, Haakon has a strong interest in cultural matters.
 He also has given patronage to a number of organisations.
 In 2006, Haakon was one of three founders of Global Dignity, alongside Pekka Himanen and John Hope Bryant.

 In 2003, the Crown Prince was appointed as Goodwill Ambassador for the United Nations Development Programme (UNDP).
 In 2013, Crown Prince Haakon established the SIKT conference.
 The Crown Prince attends the annual conference of the Confederation of Norwegian Enterprise (NHO), and met the Norwegian Confederation of Trade Unions (LO) for an introduction in the Tripartite cooperation in 2016.

 Crown Prince Haakon was a member of the Young Global Leaders network from 2005 until 2010.
 From 2010 until 2017, the Crown Prince served as a member of the Young Global Leaders Foundation Board.

 Crown Prince Haakon and Crown Princess Mette-Marit established The Crown Prince and Crown Princess's Foundation.
 He is a patron of 4H Norge, ANSA, The Ibsen Stage Festival, Nordland Music Festival, and several other organizations.
 In 2017, he became a patron of the Norwegian Refugee Council.

 In May 2022 Haakon joined an expedition from the University of Tromsø aimed at disseminating knowledge about polar history and the critical scientific research taking place in the Arctic for two weeks and crossed the Greenland ice sheet using a snowkite.

 In response to the 2022 Oslo shooting, Haakon told reporters, "We must protect the right in Norway to love whomever we want."